Sales Leadership7 min read·February 2025

 Joe Peck

-The Root Cause
+The Root Cause Nobody Wants to Name

 Every forecast I've seen is built on the same flawed architecture: a rep's opinion, wrapped in a stage name, dressed up in a spreadsheet.

-What AI Actually Changes
+What AI Forecasting Actually Changes

 • How does the contract value compare to the rep's historical win rate at this deal size?

-What To Do About It
+What To Do This Quarter

-You don't need to rebuild your CRM.
-Start with the data you have.
-Run your closed-won and closed-lost deals from the last 18 months through an analysis that identifies which behavioral signals correlated most strongly with wins.
+Start with your closed-won and closed-lost deals from the last 18 months.
+Run an analysis - even in a spreadsheet - that identifies which behavioral signals correlated most strongly with wins versus losses.
+Days since last executive engagement.
+Whether the deal had multi-threaded contacts documented.
+Stage velocity compared to average.

-Once you know which signals matter, you can build a lightweight scoring model — even in a spreadsheet — that surfaces deals worth your coaching attention before they slip.
+Once you know which signals matter in your specific motion, you can build a lightweight scoring model that surfaces deals worth your attention before they slip.

 The reps will resist it at first.
 They always do.
-Then one of them wins a deal because you flagged an at-risk champion two weeks before the competition moved in, and suddenly everyone wants to know how the model works.
+Then one of them wins a deal because you flagged a champion going dark two weeks before the competition moved in - and suddenly everyone wants to know how the model works.

 Want to talk through your revenue strategy?